mruediger/llconf/vagrant/Readme.md

     veewee vbox build llconf-CentOS-6.4-x86_64

 and wait a little.
-To login after the setup use the the password "veewee" and the following command:

-    ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -p 7222 -l veewee 127.0.0.1

 To export the VM and import into vagrant run:

     veewee vbox export llconf-CentOS-6.4-x86_64
     vagrant box add llconf-centos llconf-CentOS-6.4-x86_64.box